qooxdoo/qooxdoo/documentation/manual/source/pages/introduction/third_party_components.rst

 Resources
 =========

-Static resource files, like images, CSS, etc..
+Static resource files, like images, CSS, etc. Static resources are frequently included in custom application, so it is very likely some of them will make it into your own custom application.

 .. list-table::
   :header-rows: 1